 Employees and employers in Germany can terminate an employment relationship without notice by signing a termination agreement.
-If termination talks are driven by the employer, a severance payment will often be part of such a termination agreement.
-But be careful: A termination agreement can have adverse consequences, e.g., lead to a blocking period for unemployment benefits.
-Find out about the 5 most important items taht needs to be considered in a termination agreement in the following article:
+If the employer initiates termination talks, a severance payment will almost always be part of a termination offer.
+But be careful: A job termination agreement can have severe adverse consequences for you, e.g., lead to a blocking period for unemployment benefits.
+Find out about the 5 most important items that you should watch in a termination agreement in the following article:

 Termination agreement – what is this all about?

-What are the advantages and disadvantages of a termination agreement?
+What are the advantages and disadvantages of a job termination agreement?

 That depends.
 First, what you compare against (termination or continued employment), whether you already have a new job in prospect, second, how attached you are to your old job, then: how able and willing you and your lawyer are to negotiate a settlement (and whether you have legal protection insurance).
 Here are some examples for the (dis)advantages of a termination agreement: